RoyArkh/react1/README.md

 # react1
 Sample react project for me to test the potentials of react.
-This is my business card based on a figma template foud online.
+This is my business card based on a figma template found online.

 You can checkk all the code on the master branch.